 What if we told you that you could save up to three lives in just one hour?
 Want in?
-Then schedule an appointment to give blood today, and know what to expect at your visit with our guide for how to donate blood.
+Schedule an appointment to give blood today, and know what to expect at your visit with our guide for how to donate blood.

 Video of the Day

 If you're a first-time donor, consider this your crib sheet.
 We've got all the info you need to know before, during and after this safe and simple procedure.

 In light of the coronavirus pandemic, LIVESTRONG.com is raising awareness about the urgent need for people to donate blood with our Give Blood, Give Back series.

 Before You Donate

 Here's a step-by-step guide for what to do before your appointment:

 First, the basics: You have to weigh a minimum of 110 pounds and must be at least 17 years old (or 16 with parental consent), according to the American Red Cross.

 You should also be feeling healthy.
 Stay home if you have the flu, a cold, a productive cough or a fever over 99.5 degrees (allergies are OK).
 Certain diseases — including hepatitis, some STIs and specific kinds of cancer — might affect your ability to donate, so check the American Red Cross website for details.